PCSchmidt/convex-optimization-app/README.md

 ## Running Tests

 This project uses `pytest` for its test suite.
-After installing the dependencies, run:
+After installing the dependencies, run the tests with the same command used in the GitHub workflow:

 ```bash
 pip install pytest